Mark Joseph Stern: Personal life

 Stern was born in Tallahassee, Florida in 1991.
 He is the son of former Florida State University College of Law professor Nat Stern with whom he sometimes co-authors.
 His grandfather was a Holocaust survivor.

 Mark is Jewish and gay.
 He married his husband Tyler in 2018.
-They welcomed the birth of their son in October 2023.
+They welcomed the birth of their first son in October 2023 and their second son in April 2026.